MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/delete-and-restore-user-accounts-with-office-365-powershell.md

 - The procedures in this topic require you to connect to Office 365 PowerShell.
 For instructions, see [Connect to Office 365 PowerShell](connect-to-office-365-powershell.md).

-- If you use the **Get-MsolUser** cmdlet without using the _All_ parameter, only the first 500 accounts are returned.
+- If you use the **Get-MsolUser** cmdlet without using the _-All_ parameter, only the first 500 accounts are returned.

 ## Use Office 365 PowerShell to block access to individual user accounts
 <a name="ShortVersion"> </a>